Higgs boson rapidity distribution in bottom annihilation at NNLL and beyond: Numerical Results

-A better way to visualize the higher order effects is through the ratios {\it viz.} the $K$ and $R$ factors as defined in \eq{eq:K-R-FACTORS} which are presented in \fig{fig:BBH-SRF-RATIOS}.
+A better way to visualize the higher order effects is through the ratios {\it viz.} the $K$, $R$, and $RF$ factors as defined in \eq{eq:K-R-FACTORS}-\eq{eq:R-F-FACTORS} which are presented in \fig{fig:BBH-SRF-RATIOS} and \fig{fig:BBH-RF-RATIOS}.
 In the left panel we show these ratios up to the second order.
-It is clear that NLO (or NLL) corrections shapes the rapidity distributions very well, whereas the corrections from NNLO (or NNLL) are rather flat over a large rapidity region.
+It is clear that NLO (or +NLL) corrections shapes the rapidity distributions very well, whereas the corrections from NNLO (or +NNLL) are rather flat over a large rapidity region.
 Compared to the $K_{21}$ factor we observe slight increment of the central scale in the case of $R_{21}$ in the higher rapidity region.
 On the right panel of \fig{fig:BBH-SRF-RATIOS}, we present the these ratios at the third order.
 Again we observe a relatively flat QCD correction over the large rapidity range at N3LOsv amounting to about $8\%$ uncertainty at the higher rapidities.
 The matched result becomes almost flat even in the higher rapidity region and the correlated scale uncertainty reduces to $4\%$.

-The PDF uncertainties at the second order SV results are about $8\%$ in the central rapidities which gets reduced to about $4.5\%$ at $y=-2$.
+To estimate the intrinsic PDF uncertainty, we define the quantity $\delta {\rm PDF} = 1\pm\delta [\frac{\df \sigma}{\df y}]/[\frac{\df \sigma}{\df y}]_0 \times 100\% $, where the numerator $\delta [\frac{\df \sigma}{\df y}]$ is the intrinsic PDF uncertainty and the denominator $[\frac{\df \sigma}{\df y}]_0$ is the central prediction.
+We study only the SV part of the fixed order which might be improved by resummed results.
+This is shown in \fig{fig:BBH-PDF-UNCERTAINTY}.
+Notice that the central predictions are different for FO and resummed cases.
+Indeed, we observe a $-2.5\%$ to $-2.1\%$ change in the central predictions for resummed case compared to FO SV while going from $y=0$ to $y=4$.
+The PDF uncertainties at the second order (SV) results are about $8\%$ in the central rapidity ($y=0$) which gets reduced to about $4.5\%$ at $y=-2$.
 At the higher rapidity region the uncertainties further increases.
 This is a known behavior which is also observed in the case of DY rapidities \cite{Das:2023bfi}.
-The matched resummed results show a slight improvement over the fixed order PDF uncertainty in all rapidity region.
+The matched resummed results show a slight improvement ( below $0.1\%$) over the fixed order PDF uncertainty in all rapidity region.